ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Fairness within the Alternate Congestion Control Algorithm.

-When multiple competing flows all using the same alternate congestion control algorithm, the proposal should explore how the capacity is shared among the competing flows.
+When multiple competing flows all use the same alternate congestion control algorithm, the proposal should explore how the capacity is shared among the competing flows.
-This form of fairness can be important when a small number of similar flows compete to fill a bottleneck.
-It can howvever also not be useful, specifically when comparing flows seek to send at different rates.
+Capacity fairness can be important when a small number of similar flows compete to fill a bottleneck.
+It can however also not be useful: for example when comparing flows seek to send at different rates or when some of the flows do not last sufficiently long to approach asymptotic behavior.

-In other contexts, and when different congestion control alogithms are used it can be valuable to understand whether capacity sharing results in more harm to other flows than existing defined methods.
-A measure of harm is not restricted to the equality of capacity, but ought also to consider metrciss suchas the latency intoduced and potential for starvation.
+In other contexts, and when differing congestion control alogithms are used, it can be valuable to understand whether an alternate congestion control algorithm can induce more harm to sharing flows than existing defined methods.
+The measure of harm is not restricted to the equality of capacity, but ought also to consider metrics such as the latency introduced, increase in packet loss.
+This evaluation must assess the potential to cause starvation, including assurance that a loss of all feedback (e.g., detected by expiry of a retransmission time out) results in backoff.

 ### Short Flows